 While it might seem odd to have cold air creep into your attic during the winter when you spend a lot of money to keep your home warm.
-Cold air in your attic helps to prevent against ice dams as snow melts at the bottom of the pack instead of the top.
+Cold air in your attic helps to prevent ice dams as the snow melts at the bottom of the pack instead of the top.
 The cold air that is introduced is blocked by your insulation from getting into the rest of your home.

 Make Sure Your House Can Breathe

 If your system has outside air intake vents installed with a sidewall-vented heating appliance, be sure that the vents are not blocked.
 Like all equipment that burns fuel, furnaces and boilers draw in air to ignite the fuel and to keep it burning efficiently.
 Fresh air vents are essential to a healthy home.